bergesinstitute/graf-method/book-5-unit-4.md

 is still in use: *hubiese cantado, hubieses cantado, hubiese cantado, hubiésemos cantado, (hubieseis cantado), hubiesen cantado.*

-# El verbo haber en todos los tiempos (the verb haber in all tenses)
+# El verbo haber en todos los tiempos, excepto el condicional, que lo veremos más adelante (the verb haber in all tenses, except for the conditional, which we will see later)

-(Excepto el condicional, que lo veremos más adelante.)

-💂 (Except for the conditional, which we will see later).

 ## Indicativo